 Jen spent most her life in and around the Atlanta area.
 She graduated from the University of Georgia with a BS in Early Childhood Education and a Minor in Spanish.
 Following her studies at UGA, she moved to New Zealand where she taught for a year in a progressive public charter school.
 There she was trained in student-directed and inquiry-based learning strategies, empowering students of all abilities to take ownership of their educational journeys.
 She has written about what these strategies can look like and how well they can work in one of her blog entries, entitled The “I Don’t Know” Zone.

 In addition to the core subject areas of the NZ curriculum, she taught “Passions, Interests, and Needs” (PINs) workshops ranging from photography, to rock climbing, to Spanish, to writing remediation.
 Her teaching experiences in the US include HeadStart Preschool, elementary special education, 1:1 academic tutoring, and an internship at Children’s Healthcare of Atlanta, shadowing the Academic Coordinator to help students with brain injuries transition back into school.
 Jen is trained in Handwriting Without Tears, Singapore Math, Technology Bridges, S.M.A.R.T. literacy, Project WILD, and Handle With Care.

-An Atlanta native, Jessie attended Sarah Smith Elementary School, The Galloway School and Oglethorpe University, where she obtained a B.A. in Psychology and a double minor in Spanish and Studio Art from Oglethorpe University, then went on to graduate with a M. Ed in Early Childhood Education from Georgia State University.
+An Atlanta native, Jessie obtained a B.A. in Psychology and a double minor in Spanish and Studio Art from Oglethorpe University, then went on to graduate with a M. Ed in Early Childhood Education from Georgia State University.
 Jessie joined Cloverleaf in 2012 after four years at The Howard School, where she worked in 8th grade and Kindergarten-1st grade.
-She is certified in Early Childhood Education, Behavioral Science for grades 6-12 and English as a Second Language for grades K-12.
+She is certified in Early Childhood Education, Behavioral Science, and Special Education.
+Jessie also has an ESOL endorsement for grades K-12.